Henry-Yeung/solve_lane_emden_equation/README.md

 # How to run this project
 After you have donwloaded the file, unzip it and open the file in your terminal.
 Type `python Lane-Emden-equation.py` to run the project.
 The result will include the values of `ξ` (xi), the corresponding gradients and its `n` values (polytropic indices).
 The relationship between `Theta` and `xi` will also be shown as a separate graph (from `n = 0` to `n = 5`).

-# Note
-This program was written in Python and tested only in Python 2.7.